Removed all of the Active-X buttons and replaced them with a

 customized graphic.
 (I got tired of people writing to me, telling me

-that their Active-X Buttons were messed up.
+their Active-X Buttons had suddenly become "messed up."
 It was always a graphics

 Recoded the program to allow for four additional weeks, to